 Prepare properly before you go and make sure you're ready for camping in primitive conditions.
 Don't forget to be a good steward of the natural resources you are out there to enjoy.
 Leave every campsite in better condition than you found it.
 If the area has unmarked sites, try to find areas that have obviously been used as campsites previously.
 They usually aren't hard to spot.
 This just helps to lessen the impact on the land.

 One last final tip, stop in at the ranger station or visitor center when you enter an area to find out about wildfire dangers.
 Most will have specific rules on campfires in their dispersed camping areas.
+Some may require you to obtain a free permit before you can use them.
 You might also want to inquire about the best place to get safe drinking water during your visit.
-It may be a natural water source, but some areas might let you fill up water jugs in the developed campgrounds to take back with you.
+It may be a natural water source, but some areas might let you fill up water jugs in the developed campgrounds to take with you.
 Finally, ask for some tips on the best sights and trailheads to explore while you are there too.
 The rangers almost always know a secret hidden gem they are willing to share.

 Dispersed camping is a good way to get away from the crowds and to save some expensive camping fees this season.
 Give it a try!

 READ MORE: HOW TO MAKE A DIY CAMPING TOILET